Lincoln Town Car: Interior

 The interior of the Lincoln Town Car featured many advanced luxury options for its time.
 Signature Series and Cartier models featured 6-way power seats (and manual seatback recliners) for the driver and front passenger; the Lincoln Town Car adopted a split front bench seat previously seen on the Mark coupes.
 Several electronic features included an optional digital display trip computer showing the driver "miles to empty" and (based on driver input) an "estimated time of arrival".
-A keypad-based keyless entry system unlocked the vehicle through a 5-digit combination (factory-programmed or owner-programmed).
+Ford's proprietary door-mounted keypad system, marketed as its Securicode, unlocked the vehicle through a 5-digit combination (factory-programmed or owner-programmed).
 Mounted above the driver's door handle, the keypad allowed the driver to lock all four doors; after entering the code, the driver could unlock the doors or release the trunk lid.
-Along with keyfob-based systems, the keypad system is still in use on Ford and Lincoln vehicles (as of 2021).
+Along with keyfob-based systems, the keypad system is still in use on Ford and Lincoln vehicles (as of 2025).

 As part of the 1985 update, the Lincoln Town Car was the first Ford vehicle to feature a CD player as an option (as part of a 12-speaker JBL premium stereo system); while 1984 was the final year for the option of 8-track players and CB radios for the Town Car.
 In a functional change, the horn button was moved from the turn-signal lever to the steering wheel hub.
 The door trim was changed from wood to upholstery matching the seats.

 For 1986, the front-seat head restraints were replaced with a taller 4-way articulating design; walnut burl trim replaced much of the satin black trim on the lower dash.
 For 1988, the instrument cluster was updated; for Town Cars with analog gauges, the instrument panel was given round dials in square bezels.
 In addition, new wood trim was added to the dashboard and steering wheel.